 DVR Security Systems:

-The DVR (digital video recorder) seems to be an old fashioned technology compared with the NVR, with some obvious inconveniences to consider, although they gain the price advantage (which is not as competitive these days).
+The DVR (digital video recorder) seems to be an old fashioned technology compared with the NVR, with some obvious inconveniences to consider, although they gain the price advantage.
+But it is not as competitive these days.

 #1.
 Running cable is challenging for DVR systems.